mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Kungedz-Dhaganou (Attack Suit, TL8): Comprising of a chest plate, shoulder guards, gauntlets and boots, this attack suit is commonly used by corsairs and marines who require a little extra protection than is provided by other attack suits.

 Dhoukha-Thuegzinga (Warrior Suit, TL8): A warrior suit (providing full torso protection) that has an armored vest, bracers and knee plates.
-Like most warrior suits, the Dhoukha- Thuegzinga is favoured by marines and mercenaries.
+Like most warrior suits, the Dhoukha- Thuegzinga is favored by marines and mercenaries.

 Dhoukha-Laersdheg (Warrior Suit, TL8): This warrior suit includes an armored vest, shoulder guards, bracers and knee plates.
 Of all the warrior suits, this is the one most often used by corsairs who require heavy armor that looks imposing.